 Counselor resources

-How to write a Counselor Letter of Recommendation
+How to Write a Letter of Recommendation as a Counselor

 We talk about everything that goes into an ideal counselor recommendation letter, from collecting information to the actual structuring out of the letter.